2,370 riders took on the Saddleback Fred Whitton Challenge over the weekend, with 5,000 applications made in the run-up to the event.

 Heading out from 6am on Sunday morning, riders took on the 113-mile sportive, including all of the major passes in the Lake District National Park, including the infamous passes; Hardknott and Wrynose, with a 30 per cent gradient climb at 98 miles.
 The first riders returned back just after 12 noon, with Karl Alexander setting the new course record at 5 hours 56 minutes.

 Riders managed to reach the fundraising target of one million pounds for Macmillan Cancer Support, as well as a number of other charities, with donations still coming in.

-The event is in honour of popular member of the Lakes Road Club and a lynchpin in the cycling community of Cumbria Fred Whitton, who died aged 50 in 1998.
+The event is in honour of Fred Whitton, a popular member of the Lakes Road Club and a lynchpin in the cycling community, who died aged 50 in 1998.

 Results for 2018 are now listed on the website.
 Charity entries and the ballot for the Saddleback Fred Whitton Challenge 2019 will be available from December 2018.